Now you have a little more space to breathe. This itinerary also starts at the Eiffel Tower, but then takes off in another direction.

 Walk across the Pont d’Arcole to the Right Bank and the place de l’Hôtel de Ville.

-Start your day as early as possible at this mega-museum, which should keep you going until at least lunchtime, when you can either call it quits or simply take a nice long break and eat at a restaurant.
-If you are in a hurry to get back to the artwork, there are two tasty sandwich counters under the pyramid.
-After the Louvre, you can recover in the Tuileries Garden.
+Start your day as early as possible at this mega-museum, which should keep you going until at least lunchtime, when you can either call it quits or simply take a nice long break and eat at one of the restaurants nearby.
+If you are in a hurry to get back to the artwork, two sandwich counters are under the pyramid.
+After the Louvre, you can recover in the Tuileries Garden ★★★.

 Take the bus no. 84 or 94, or Métro line 12 (direction Mairie d’Issy) to the 6th arrondissement.